peterhinch/micropython-async/TUTORIAL.md

 In simple applications communication may be achieved with global flags.
 A more elegant approach is to use synchronisation primitives.
-The module [asyn.py](https://github.com/peterhinch/micropython-async/blob/master/asyn.py) offers "micro" implementations of `Event`, `Barrier` and `Semaphore` primitives.
+The module [asyn.py](https://github.com/peterhinch/micropython-async/blob/master/asyn.py) offers "micro" implementations of `Event`, `Barrier`, `Semaphore` and `Condition` primitives.
 These are for use only with asyncio.
-They are not thread safe and should not be used with the `_thread` module.
-A `Lock` primitive is provided but is now largely superseded by an official implementation.
+They are not thread safe and should not be used with the `_thread` module or from an interrupt handler except where mentioned.
+A `Lock` primitive is provided which is partially superseded by an official implementation.

 Another synchronisation issue arises with producer and consumer coros.
 The producer generates data which the consumer uses.
 Asyncio provides the `Queue`